 That part was stressful, especially when trying to travel with another person.
 Also, depending on where my placement was, finding housing could be stressful.
-It varied based on tourist season and the part of the country I was in.
+It varied based on both tourist seasons and the part of the country I was in at the time.

 I had to be very flexible.